Janpot/next-rpc/README.md

 ## How it works

 `next-rpc` compiles api routes.
 If it finds `rpc` enabled it will rewrite the module.
 If the compilation is for a serverside bundle, it will generate an API handler that encapsulates all exported functions.
 For browserside bundles, it will replace each exported function with a function that uses fetch to call this API handler.

+## Roadmap

+[ ] Better dev experience, warn when using unserializable input/output [ ] Middleware mechanism, with the primary purpose of enabling authentication